Building a home cinema or media room can easily cost tens of thousands. It’s not uncommon for a top of the range set-up to cost over £100,000.

 A word of warning, the market is full of really cheap projectors (many of which have lots of “positive” reviews).
 However, they are cheap for a reason, the lack the colour depth and intensity of well-established brands.
 Not to mention, customer support.

-So while you’re fine to ignore our advice and buy a cheap projection, it’s likely you will be disappointed and end up spending more on another one.
+So while you’re fine to ignore our advice and buy a cheap projector, it’s likely you will be disappointed and end up spending more on another one.

 Our top pick would be Epson EB-S41 SVGA.
 Firstly, it puts out 3300 Lumens of power (the same as around 4, 60-watt lightbulbs).